 Sacramento, CA, Schools for Holistic Medicine

-Individuals interested studying holistic medicine in Sacramento will have to look outside the city for private not-for-profit schools.
-The nearest schools with degrees in this field are more than an hour and 20 minutes from downtown Sacramento.
-Those two institutions and the programs they offer are explored in this article.
-Also included is a table of important information about each school, such as tuition, enrollment and graduation rates.
-At the end of the article is a listing of Sacramento schools that offer programs in massage therapy, which can be related to holistic medicine.
+Individuals interested in studying holistic medicine in Sacramento will have to look outside the city for schools.
+The nearest schools with degrees in this field are at least 65 miles from downtown Sacramento.
+Two of those institutions and the programs they offer are explored in this article.
+Also included is a table of important information about each school, such as tuition, enrollment and campus settings.
+At the end of the article is a listing of other area schools that offer programs related to holistic medicine.

-- Almost 80 miles from downtown Sacramento, Acupuncture and Integrative Medicine College - Berkeley offers a master's degree program in Oriental medicine.
+- About 65 miles from downtown Sacramento, Acupuncture and Integrative Medicine College - Berkeley offers graduate degrees in acupuncture and integrative medicine.

-- The Academy of Chinese Culture and Health Sciences in Oakland, about 82 miles from downtown Sacramento, offers a master's degree in traditional Chinese medicine.
+- The Academy of Chinese Culture and Health Sciences in Oakland, about 68 miles from downtown Sacramento, also offers graduate degrees in traditional Chinese medicine.

 Comparison of Schools